craftingcity/RollHighOrDie/Core RHoD/Character Rules/Skills.md

 #### Acrobatics
 > Acrobatics is the application of dexterity onto physics, leveraging it's laws in your favor.
 #### Manipulation
-> Manipulation is the application of fine motor skills onto an object.
+> Manipulation is the application of fine motor skills onto an object to change the object's state.
 #### Stealth
 > Stealth is the application of obscuring an object or yourself to avoid detection.
 #### Thievery